myarask/test-genie/README.md

 ## Mission

-To lift the burden of unit testing from web developers, while improving quality
+To lift the burden of unit testing from web developers

 ## Quick Start

-The test genie CLI will create test files for any files matching the glob pattern
+The test genie CLI will create test files for any files matching the glob pattern.

 ### Creating tests for a file